 We were told on our walking tour that hush puppies got their name from the southern households who would fry them up to throw outside to barking dogs to keep them quiet.
 Fact or fiction?
 Who knows.
 One thing is for certain, these little deep fried goodies with their honey butter kept us quiet.

 The main course

-Being a coastal city, I had to go with something of the sea.
+Being a coastal city, I chose something of the sea.
 Fried shrimp it is.
-The breading was perfectly adhered to the lil shrimpies and the tartar was smooth and tangy.
+The breading is perfectly adhered to the lil shrimpies and the tartar is smooth and tangy.
 Can you tell I’m not a food blogger?
 Anyway how about a photo?

 Whitney went with the fried chicken sandwich.
 It looked so crispy and tasty.
 She loved it.
 It came with a side of cucumber salad and a heavy handful of sesame seeds.

 Fried chicken is in the name of the restaurant, so I would assume they know what they’re doing.
 We, and countless reviews show that you need to try the fried chicken.

 Vacation, sun, and fried food—we are happy campers.